 Karen Gibbs – As a Certified Wound Specialist, Dr. Gibbs' primary area of research is focused on integumentary care/wound management curriculum and instruction and the role of the physical therapist in interdisciplinary wound management practiced.
 Secondary areas of interest include infection control and evidence-based instruction techniques.

 Denise Gobert - Dr. Gobert's primary research interest centers around biomechanical analysis and rehabilitation strategies used to help patients with balance disorders due to acquired brain injury such as vestibular disorders, stroke or mild head injury.
 Her published works focus on the visual-vestibular interactions used for successful coordination and balance control.

 Suzanne Okere - Dr. Okere has two themes in her research - cultural competence of physical therapists and instructional assistance aids for anatomy.
-She conducts annual service learning projects to Nicaragua and has presented in several venues on the cultural development of students participating in this project
+She manages study abroad projects/trips and has presented in several venues on the cultural development of students participating in study abroad projects.

 "You treat a disease: You win, you lose.
 You treat a person, I guarantee you win- no matter the outcome." - Patch Adams